LArSoft/larsoft.github.io/wiki/What_Lynn_does.md

 -   Once everything looks good, the source code tarball is uploaded to SciSoft.
 -   Also provide help to people attempting to make their own ups products.

-Build art releases after they are tagged.(#Build-art-releases-after-they-are-tagged)
+Build art releases after they are tagged.
 ---------------------------------------------------------------------------------------

     SciSoft team would take this over